schubi2/sdo-client/README.md

 - Manufacturing Toolkit (Service)
-  The Manufacturing Service initializes the device with credentials and the information how the device can connect to the Rendezvous Service when the device has been shiped to the customer and will be switched on.
+  The Manufacturing Service initializes the device with credentials and the information how the device can connect to the Rendezvous Service when the device has been shipped to the customer and will be switched on.

 - Rendezvous Service
   The service which will be contacted by the device if it will be switched on.